 With red-tiled roofs, cobblestone streets, impressive church spires as well as Neo-Baroque and art deco architecture, Zagreb has a lot to offer.
 It is the perfect destination for culture, art and history lovers.
 With so many things to do in Zagreb, there is something here for everyone.

-I don’t think Zagreb is necessarily a place that ranks high on the destination lists for European cities.
-It’s overshadowed by Croatia’s other popular destination like Dubrovnik and Split.
+I don’t think Zagreb is necessarily a place that ranks high on European cities’ destination lists.
+It’s overshadowed by Croatia’s other popular destination, like Dubrovnik and Split.
 While those are great places to visit, there are so many great things to do in Zagreb that we didn’t know we wanted to do.

 Arriving in a place without prior knowledge of the place is not something we normally do.
 Usually, I like to have an idea of what awaits, but it was different from Zagreb.

 Since we were only planning on staying for a few days, we figured we would figure it out once we got there.
 This allowed us to discover a very cool and interesting city that we wouldn’t have visited otherwise.
 It turned out a lot better than we expected.

 Taste of the real Zagreb

 While Zagreb is a very affordable city, we opted to stay in an Airbnb.
 After all, this seemed like a great way to learn more about the locals and the city they call home.
 We weren’t disappointed.

 We stayed in one of those old buildings that was covered in decades of grime and soot.
 Despite the shabby grey outside, it had good bones, gorgeous wooden floors and locks that could rival a vault.
 Our host told us it used to belong to a long-gone bank.
-Back in those days, apparently many of the bankers lived in this building.
-Judging by the size of the apartment, and the fact that his living space and ours were generously separated, they lived well.
+Back in those days, apparently, many of the bankers lived in this building.
+Judging by the apartment’s size and the fact that his living space and ours were generously separated, they lived well.